TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 | Authorization | Header | String | O        | Comprised of S3 API credentials access key and signature |

 #### Response
+This API does not return a response body.
+It returns a status code of 200 if the request is valid.

 | Name                            | Type | Format  | Description                 |
 | ------------------------------- | ---- | ------- | --------------------------- |